Mte90/SyntaxAutoFix/readme.md

 # SyntaxAlert

-This script will track every words that you will digit and fix automatically with the right words!
+This script will track every words that you will type and fix automatically with the right words!
 An easy way to fix typos!

 # Require